 AI Overviews occupy what designers call the "penthouse" position—the premium real estate at the top of search results.

 According to Google's own documentation on AI Overviews, AI Overviews appear above traditional organic results, pushing conventional blue links further down the page.
-This positioning reflects Google's prioritization of AI-synthesized answers.
+This positioning reflects Google's prioritization of AI-synthesized answers and represents a fundamental shift in how answer engines work.

 Visual hierarchy: